-“Fixation on same same” was his response to my comment, “Folks on the left use folks on the right as scapegoats, and vice versa.
+“Fixation on same same” was his response to my comment, “Folks on the left use folks on the right as scapegoats and vice versa”.
 The underlying needs and fears of each side drive their partisan ideals.
 Blinded by emotion, they are unable to realize that they are different in name only”.
 Later I had to ask myself, is my so-called “fixation on same same” also a blind spot?

-All the same, I must have blind spots; I just can’t see them while I’m debating matters with Andy.
-After all, Andy and I are merely describing different parts of the elephant (1).
-Central here is how different issues trigger our fairness instinct (2).
+All the same, I must have blind spots.
+I just can’t see them while I’m debating matters with Andy.
+After all, we are inevitably describing different parts of the elephant (1).
+Noteworthy here is how different issues trigger our fairness instinct (2).
 Andy objects to the unfair income distribution caused by Republicans.
-I object to the unfairness of him just singling out those ‘devils’.
-Honestly, I see just as much (though different) malfeasance on the Democratic side.
+I object to the unfairness of him just singling out those Republican ‘devils’.
+I see just as much, albeit different, malfeasance on the Democratic side.
 In short, self-interest always comes with double standards.

 A desert’s “same sameness” open the mind